A tonsillectomy is the surgical removal of the tonsils. Tonsils are nodes found in the back of the throat.

 Tonsils are part of the immune system.
 They trap germs that come in through your mouth and nose to prevent infection in the throat or lungs.
 Sometimes this can cause problems such as:

-- Chronic or recurrent bacterial throat infections that don’t respond to other treatment
+- Chronic or recurrent bacterial throat infections that do not respond to other treatment

 - Peritonsillar abscess-pocket of infection spreading outside the tonsil